A transparent image used for creating empty spaces in columns

 Time Off

 The schedule is flexible and project-oriented, but Sundays will typically be the day off.
+Extended time off will always be considered.
+Give notice about leave 2 weeks in advance to the ranch can plan around it.

 The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The ranch carries Workman’s Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.